Common vision problems can make it harder to drive as you age, especially at night.

 Vision, like other senses, gradually declines over time.
-As you age, your useful field of view gets smaller and you no longer see everything that may be a safety risk.
-Because changes may be hard to notice, it’s important to have annual vision tests to look out for common vision problems such as:
+As you age, your useful field of view gets smaller and you can no longer detect certain safety risks.
+Because changes may be hard to notice, it’s important to have annual tests for common vision problems such as these:

 Myopia, or nearsightedness.
-Nearsightedness runs in families and usually appears in childhood, and it can affect senior drivers as well as sometimes worsening with age.
+Nearsightedness runs in families, usually appearing in childhood.
+It sometimes worsens with age.
 Nearsighted people have difficulty reading highway signs and seeing other objects at a distance, but can usually see well for tasks such as reading or sewing.
 Nearsightedness may be corrected with glasses, contact lenses, or eye surgery.
 People with myopia may need to wear glasses or contact lenses all the time or only for tasks that require detailed distance vision, such as driving.

 Hyperopia, or farsightedness.
 People with hyperopia can see distant objects very well, but have difficulty focusing on objects that are close.
-For senior drivers, farsightedness can be corrected with glasses or contact lenses to change the way light rays bend into the eyes.
-If your eyewear prescription begins with plus numbers, like +2.50, you are farsighted and may need to wear glasses or contacts all the time or only when reading, working on a computer, or doing other close-up work.
+Farsightedness can be corrected with glasses or contact lenses to change the way light rays bend into the eyes.
+If your eyewear prescription begins with plus numbers—for example, +2.50—you are farsighted and may need to wear glasses or contacts all the time or only when reading, working on a computer, or doing other close-up work.

 Glaucoma.
 This common problem is a buildup of pressure in the eye, which can interfere with the transmission of visual information to the brain.
-Untreated or uncontrolled glaucoma can eventually lead to a reduced ability to see at the edges of your vision (peripheral vision).
-Progressive eye damage due to glaucoma could lead to blindness.
+Untreated or uncontrolled glaucoma can eventually reduce your ability to see at the edges of your vision (peripheral vision), and progressive eye damage due to glaucoma can lead to blindness.

 Macular degeneration.
 Also called age-related macular degeneration or AMD, macular degeneration is the leading cause of vision loss and blindness among Americans age 65 and older.
-AMD is degeneration of the macula, which is the part of the retina responsible for the sharp, central vision needed to read or drive.
+AMD is deterioration of the macula, which is the part of the retina responsible for the sharp central vision needed to read or drive.

 Cataracts.
-Cataracts are the most common cause of vision loss in people over age 40 and the main cause of blindness in the world.
-They affect the eye’s natural lens, which can make your vision appear cloudy.
+The most common cause of vision loss in people over age 40, cataracts are also the chief cause of blindness in the world.
+The term refers to a disorder in the proteins of the eye’s natural lens, which can make your vision appear cloudy.